 Many filed lawsuits after Biomet's M2a Magnum Hip System caused tremendous pain and additional surgeries.
 If you received this device, you may have a legal claim.

 Device maker Biomet promoted the metal-on-metal components of its M2a Magnum Hip System as having better durability, “greater resistance to wear” and “improved implant stability” over other types of implant components.
 But according to researchers and a growing number of injured consumers, metal devices like the M2a Magnum did not live up to the marketing hype and actually carry an alarming risk of failure.
 In early 2014, Biomet agreed to pay $56 million to settle hundreds of lawsuits over these hip implants.
+Though, there are still about 1,800 cases pending in federal court.

 Despite concerns that that friction between metal components produces metal shards that damage surrounding tissues, devices like the M2a Magnum remain on the market.
 Injured consumers endure tremendous pain and additional painful, costly surgery that doesn’t necessarily eliminate their suffering.
 Hundreds of them have filed lawsuits to hold Biomet accountable.